pyeve/eve/_sources/config.txt

                                 ``DELETE``.
 Locally overrides
                                 ``RESOURCE_METHODS``.

+                                *Please note:* if you're running version 0.0.5 or earlie use the now unsupported ``methods`` keyword instead.

 ``public_methods``              A list of HTTP methods supported at resource
                                 endpoint, open to public access even when :ref:`auth` is enabled.
 Locally overrides